etsa2103/whisper_docker/README.md

 ### View transcribed text
 - First run ./join.bash to enter the container
-- To view the full transcription as it updates run the following:
+- To view the full transcription as it updates, run the following:
 `rosrun mic_to_whisper transcription_viewer_node.py`

 ## Notes
 - Make sure the mic you are using is not set as the computers active input or output device.
 This gave me problems.
+- To test trigerr run `rostopic pub /jackal_teleop/trigger std_msgs/UInt8 "data: 4"`
 - Important to resample audio back to 16 kHz for whisper to work well.